elphinhote/Fantastic-Four-Day-Planner/README.md

    <li> moment </li>
     <li> mysql2 </li>
     <li> sequelize</li>
+    <li> heroku </li>
+    <li> sweetalert.js </li>

 <br>

 <h1> Weather app </h1>
- The weather app is designed with a search query the current weather in user input with a city.
-When the user input the city name it will populate with temperature, location searched and with the slight information of weather.
+ The weather app is designed with a search query for weather conditions with user input.
+When the user inputs the city name it will populate with the temperature, location searched and related information of the weather.
  <br>
  <br>
  <h1> Stock app </h1>
-  The stock app is focused on the price of the user input stock name.
-The user have to input the symbol for the stock and it will guide through the price and description of the stock.
-After the user input the stock symbol it will pop up with price and there will be a option for the user to read more news about the entered stock.
+  The stock app is focused on the price of the user input by stock name.
+The user had to input the symbol for the stock, and the result will be the price and description of the stock.
+After the user input the stock symbol, will pop up with the price and there will be a option for the user to read more about the stock with related news snippabout the entered stock.

  <br>
  <br>